htdebeer/pandocomatic/index.md

 Lists and properties in *internal pandocomatic templates* are merged with *external pandocomatic templates*; simple values, such as strings, numbers, or Booleans, are replaced.
-Besides the `pandoc` section of a template you can also customize other template sections.
+Besides a template's `pandoc` property you can also customize any other property of the template.

 ### Extending templates